clemsonciti/workshop-python-intro-to-hadoop/03-create.md

 We now know how to explore files and directories, but how do we create them in the first place?
-Let's go back to our `data-shell` directory on the Desktop and use `ls -F` to see what it contains:
+Let's go back to our `data-shell` directory and use `ls -F` to see what it contains:

 ~~~ {.bash}